Minganie/Molestone/README.md

 ```
 [RAI] The Ridorana Lighthouse (Regular) @ 390fb10fd68
 ```
-Duty is subclassed into Dungeon, Trial, Raid, Guildhest and PvP.
+Duty is subclassed into Dungeon, MaplessOneEncounterDuty (i.e. Trial or Ultimate Raid), Raid, Guildhest and PvP.
 Get methods should be fairly self-explanatory.

 # Quest
 ```java